shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-buyer-access-service.md

 ## Buyer bidders

 The buying bidders who can target this deal.
-For a seller who uses multi-buyer deals, the buyer_bidders object can be set in combination with buyer_seats and buyer_members.
+For a seller who uses multi-buyer deals, the `buyer_bidders` object can be set in combination with `buyer_seats` and `buyer_members`.
 They cannot be set in combination with buyer.

-The buyer_bidders field is used by sellers who are enabled for multi-buyer deals.
+The `buyer_bidders` field is used by sellers who are enabled for multi-buyer deals.
 When this seat is used on a deal, all buyers within the DSP are eligible.
 This field corresponds to a deal being sent with a blank pmp.deals.wseat on the OpenRTB bid request.
-Multi-buyer deals is still a beta feature so not all sellers will have access to set up deals using buyer_bidders.
+Multi-buyer deals is still a beta feature so not all sellers will have access to set up deals using `buyer_bidders`.

 A DSP should read this field if:

-- Can accept a deal with a blank pmp.deals.wseat on the OpenRTB bid request.
+- Can accept a deal with a blank `pmp.deals.wseat` on the OpenRTB bid request.

 The `buyer_bidders` object contains the following fields.